William Suff: Later murders

 On December 13, 1989, the body of Christina Leal, 23, was found strangled and stabbed to death on a Quail Valley hillside; she was last seen the night before.
 Her autopsy revealed marks around her wrists and ankles, indicating she was bound, scratch marks on her face, a black eye, four stab wounds in the middle of her chest, at least two knife wounds on her genitalia, and one of her nipples was partially removed; all antemortem.
-A lightbulb had been inserted into her uterus and was recovered intact.
+A lightbulb had been inserted into her vagina and was recovered intact.